 - Kosher Salt and Ground Pepper

-- 1 large (or 2 small) Spaghetti Squash (about 4 pounds total) – halved lengthwise and seeded
+- 1 large Spaghetti Squash (you can substitute 2 small squash; about 4 pounds total) – halved lengthwise and seeded

 - 2 TBS Olive Oil